Houston Folk Art | Beer Can House & Art Car Museum

 - A sampling of the uses for aluminum include spacecraft, automobiles, cookware, paint, street light poles, doors and window casings, baseball bats, some coins and so much more.

-That quote could certainly be described to what eventually became known as the Beer Can House in Houston, Texas.
+That quote could easily describe what eventually became known as the Beer Can House in Houston, Texas.
 Click on the highlighted link to learn more.
-Obviously the Beer Can House can be viewed anytime from the exterior but if you wish to take a closer look inside and out, plan your visits on a weekend when it is open to the public.
+The Beer Can House can be viewed anytime from the exterior but if you wish to take a closer look inside and out, plan your visits on a weekend when it is open to the public.

 The address of the Beer Can House is 222 Malone Street, Houston, Texas 77007